-If your baby feels hot, it can help to dress them in light (summer) clothes.
-You can also offer lots of extra breastfeeds or if your baby isn't breastfed, try offering small formula feeds more often through the day.
+If your baby feels hot, it can help to dress them in light (summer) clothes and offer lots of extra breastfeeds or, if your baby isn't breastfed, lots of small formula feeds through the day.
 If your baby has a sore, red spot where the needle went in, it can help to put a cool cloth on it.
-Medical research has found that cuddles really do make babies feel better.
+Research has found that cuddles really do make babies feel better.
 Using a baby sling makes it easier to get things done while cuddling a baby who doesn't want to be put down.
-Paracetamol (Panadol, Dymadon) can also help to ease a fever and relieve soreness.
-(Always follow the instructions on the packet.)
+Paracetamol (Panadol®, Dymadon®) can help ease a fever and relieve soreness.
+(Follow the instructions on the packet.)
 You can remind your doctor or nurse to give you a leaflet to help you remember these things today.
-If you are worried about your baby's reaction to a vaccination, you can get help from your doctor, or the nearest emergency department, or you can call Health Direct on 1800 022 222 at any time of the day or night.
+If you are worried about your baby's reaction to a vaccination, you can get help from your doctor, or the nearest emergency department, or call Health Direct on 1800 022 222 at any time of the day or night.

 Do vaccines work?

 Vaccines almost always prevent babies from getting the diseases described below.
 Sometimes babies who have been vaccinated catch one of the diseases but they usually get much milder symptoms and recover more quickly than children who haven't had the vaccine.

 What are the diseases these vaccines protect my baby from?

 These vaccines protect babies from diphtheria, tetanus, pertussis, Hib, polio, hepatitis B, pneumococcus and rotavirus.
 You may not have heard of them because they are less common than they were before vaccines were available in Australia but children can still get these diseases, especially if they aren't vaccinated.

 Are the diseases serious?